savantcare/healthbrain-deprecated/tech-architecture-choices.md

 4. When doctor is offline and open a patient file they see the page. #not-working

+5. In each table column has priorities.
+So when less space is available low priority columns get hidden https://phppot.com/css/automatic-column-hiding-using-css-in-responsive-table

+6. When there is space two components can come beside each other. https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive

 ### B. Developer benefits

 1. On server side interaction with the DB should happen through a ORM like [sequelize](https://sequelize.org/).